AxlAlm/app-project-plan/README.md

 Configure a github action that runs unit tests on any push to a PR and make a rule in github that require PR to have all checks passed before merging is allowed.

 (Optional extenstion: running linting and code formatting in CI as well.
 Its very command that linting and formatting checks are run in CI as well.
-Linting is to check the code for suspicious or unwanted usage that could or will lead to errors, and formatting ensures that all developers code look the same.
+Linting is to check the code for suspicious or unwanted usage that could or will lead to errors, and formatting ensures that all developers code look the same.)

 ### step 3: CD

-Now we are going to setup some more github actions to deploy our application.
+Now we are going to setup some more github actions to deploy our application!
+Deplyoment of webapps can be very simple if one uses e.g. https://www.heroku.com/, https://render.com/ and https://fly.io/.
+But for the purpose of learing we will only be the absolute cheapest EC2 instance to host our stuff.

+First, create an AWS account.

+Then, lets pick a Infastructure as Code (IaC) tool to help us provising our resources!
+Suggestion is to use Terraform.
+For starters we need to configure terraform and then use it to create an instance of the cheapest EC2 for us!

+If we are to host our application on a EC2 we need to setup some security, our own domain and probably some load balancing for good measure.